MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 ## <a name="enable-during-deploy"></a>Enable integration during environment deployment

 > [!IMPORTANT]
->This experience is now deprecated, and will soon be disabled during the creation of new Sandbox or Production environments in Lifecycle Services.
+>This experience is now deprecated and will soon be disabled during the creation of new Sandbox or Production environments in Lifecycle Services.
 The recommended action is to perform the Power Platform Integration setup after the Finance and Operations apps environment is deployed.
 >
 > Power Platform integration is **irreversible**, and the link can't be changed or removed.
 As part of the setup, you connect your finance and operations environment to a Power Platform environment.
 Runtime features such as virtual entities, business events, and dual-write all depend on this connection.
 Therefore, it can't be removed until you delete the finance and operations environment.
 This behavior resembles the behavior when you apply a service update from Microsoft.
 The only way to redo this action is to redeploy the environment.

 ## <a name="enable-after-deploy"></a>Enable integration after environment deployment

-Performing the setup for Power Platform Integration should be done after the Finance and Operations apps environment is created and finished deploying.
-From the environment details page, you may choose to connect your environment in LCS to either a new or an existing Power Platform environment.
+Performing the setup for Power Platform Integration should be done after the finance and operations apps environment is created and finished deploying.
+From the environment details page, you may choose to connect your environment in Lifecycle Services to either a new or an existing Power Platform environment.

 > [!IMPORTANT]
 > Power Platform integration is **irreversible**, and the link can't be changed or removed.
 As part of the setup, you connect your finance and operations environment to a Power Platform environment.
 Runtime features such as virtual entities, business events, and dual-write all depend on this connection.
 Therefore, it can't be removed until you delete the finance and operations environment.
 This behavior resembles the behavior when you apply a service update from Microsoft.
 The only way to redo this action is to redeploy the environment.

-1. After the finance and operations apps environment has been deployed through LCS, open the **Environment details** page in LCS.
+1. After the finance and operations apps environment has been deployed through Lifecycle Services, open the **Environment details** page in Lifecycle Services.
 2. In the **Power Platform integration** section, select **Setup**. *If you want to connect to an existing Dataverse organization, see the next section of this article.*

     ![Setup button in the Power Platform Integration section.](media/powerplat_integration_step1.png)